WalletWasabi/WasabiDoc/docs/glossary/README.md

 :::details
 ### Mempool

-The bitcoin Mempool (memory pool) is a collection of all transaction data in a block that have been verified by bitcoin nodes, but are not yet confirmed.
+The Bitcoin Mempool (memory pool) is a collection of all transaction data in a block that have been verified by Bitcoin nodes, but are not yet confirmed.
 Read more: [How does Wasabi know of incoming transactions to the mempool?](/FAQ/FAQ-UseWasabi.html#how-does-wasabi-know-of-incoming-transactions-to-the-mempool)
 :::